ba-st/Willow/docs/Interaction-Affordances.md

 ```
 will yield a handler function similar to evaluate, but if the condition is true when the block is evaluated in the server, the AJAX call response will include code to display an `alert` showing "Condition is true".

-Doing `response onReturn` you can use any interaction affordance available to `onTrigger`.
+You can apply any interaction affordance to `response onReturn`, just like you would do to `onTrigger`.

 ### Server Evaluation with client parameters

-Sometimes you need to send additional information to the server (not necessarily user input), so there's a couple of affordances for that: `evaluate:with:` and `determineBehaviorByEvaluating:with:`.
+Sometimes you need to send additional information to the server (not necessarily user input).
+For that you have `evaluate:with:` and `determineBehaviorByEvaluating:with:`.

 Lets see an example:
 ```smalltalk